 General Settings

-The Questions teachers can answer and score setting controls how teachers can submit and score answers for their students on assessments.
+The Questions teachers can answer and score setting controls how teachers submit and score answers for their students on assessments.

 There are two options that the test administrator can choose from when administering a test:

+Constructed Response and Text Entry questions only - Answers are grayed out for the teacher except for constructed response and text entry.
 If the student wrote a short answer response on the answer document, the teacher can view a digital image of the student’s answer on the test entry screen as they score the document.
 If a scoring guide has been included on the test, the teacher can also view the scoring guide while scoring the test.

-Toggle on Enable third-party pre-printed form testing if needed, and select View Possible Forms to see which forms are usable with the test and which may be unsupported.
+Toggle on Enable third-party pre-printed form testing, if needed, and select View Possible Forms to see which forms are usable with the test and which may be unsupported.
 Alternatively, select Export Slug File.

 Test authors can import student test scores from another system if the file is formatted correctly as a CSV file.